appanp/supply-chain-fundas/supply_chain_terminology.md

 - [Vimaan Automates the Warehouse Inbound/Receiving Process](https://vimaan.ai/warehouse-receiving/)

 **Replenishment**: Replenishment is a process where stocks stored at non-pickface locations(also referred to as reserved locations or bulk locations) are sent to the pickface locations within the warehouse.
 A pickface(also referred to as a Forward Location) is a location set up for loose picking.
 This is a WMS feature.
-To know more, refer to [this link](https://www.autostoresystem.com/insights/warehouse-inventory-replenishment-and-why-its-mandatory).
+For more info, refer to [this link](https://www.autostoresystem.com/insights/warehouse-inventory-replenishment-and-why-its-mandatory).

 **Return Management**: Returns management is the systematic approach for dealing with customer returns.
 It ensures efficiency, customer satisfaction, and cost-effectiveness.
 Returns Management focuses on the efficient handling and processing of customer returns.
 It is essential for merchants as it directly impacts customer experience, operations efficiency, and business profitability.
 Managing a return across the full life cycle includes RMA authorization and validation.
 The final return resolution can be a refund, exchange, store credit, or even a warranty return.
 Efficient returns management is crucial for maintaining positive customer relationships and loyalty.
 By providing a seamless and hassle-free returns process, merchants can enhance customer satisfaction and trust.
 This is a warehouse operation.
 For more info, refer to [this link](https://www.returnlogic.com/returns-management-software/)